New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-People battling advanced colon cancer may have a new treatment option that could extend their survival, a new study finds.
-The results were presented at the American Society of Clinical Oncology annual meeting in Chicago and should be considered preliminary until published in a peer-reviewed journal.
+People battling advanced colon cancer may have a new treatment option that could extend their survival, a new study suggests.
+The findings were presented at the annual meeting of the American Society of Clinical Oncology in Chicago and should be considered preliminary until published in a peer-reviewed journal.

-The two experimental immunotherapy drugs, etrumadenan and zimberelimab, activate the immune system to target cancer cells.
+Two experimental immunotherapy drugs are etrumadenan and zimberelimab, which activate the immune system to target cancer cells.
 Both drugs are being developed by Arcus Biosciences.

-According to the American Cancer Society, in 2024, about 106,590 new cases of colorectal cancer will be diagnosed in the United States, and about 53,010 people will die from the disease.
-It is the third leading cause of cancer death in men and the fourth leading cause of cancer death in women.
+According to the American Cancer Society, in 2024, Americans will be diagnosed with about 106,590 new cases of colon cancer, and about 53,010 people will die from the disease.
+It is the third leading cause of cancer death among men and the fourth leading cause of cancer death among women.

-Early diagnosis of any cancer is key to controlling it, since cancers that have spread are much harder to treat.
+Early diagnosis of any cancer is the key to its control, as cancers that have spread are much more difficult to treat.

 The new study included 112 patients with metastatic colorectal cancer who had already undergone chemotherapy (regimens containing oxaliplatin and irinotecan).

 These patients were randomly divided into two groups.
-Seventy-five received the combination of EZFB: etrumadenan/zimberelimab plus standard chemotherapy (called mFOLFOX-6 plus bevacizumab), while the remaining 37 received the targeted therapy regorafenib alone.
+Seventy-five received the combination of EZFB: etrumadenan/zimberelimab plus standard chemotherapy (called mFOLFOX-6 plus bevacizumab), and the remaining 37 received the targeted therapy regorafenib alone.

 In the study, the combination therapy nearly doubled patients' overall survival compared with regorafenib and significantly improved "progression-free survival," which is the time without further cancer growth.

-Finally, “treatment with the new combination therapy partially or completely shrank tumors in 17.3% of patients,” according to a UCLA press release.
-"For patients receiving regorafenib alone, tumor reduction was observed in 2.7%."
+Finally, "treatment with the new combination therapy partially or completely shrank tumors in 17.3% of patients," according to a UCLA press release.
+"For patients treated with regorafenib alone, tumor shrinkage was seen in 2.7%."

-“The improvement in both progression-free survival and overall survival with the EZFB combination represents a significant advance in the treatment of refractory metastatic colorectal cancer,” Weinberg said in a UCLA press release.
+"The improvement in both progression-free survival and overall survival with the EZFB combination represents a significant advance in the treatment of refractory metastatic colorectal cancer," Weinberg said in a UCLA news release.

 The combination regimen had an "acceptable safety profile," with side effects roughly equivalent to those experienced by patients receiving standard chemotherapy, Weinberg and colleagues noted.